floodyberry/ed25519-donna/README.md

 and benchmark each function. `test-batch.c` has been incorporated in to `test.c`.

 `test-internals.c` is standalone and built the same way as `ed25519.c`.
 It tests the math primitives with extreme values to ensure they function correctly.
-SSE2 not supported (yet).
+SSE2 is now supported.

 #### Papers